Choctaw mythology: Shadow-like beings

 The Choctaw have stories about shadow beings.
 Nalusa Chito, also known as a Impa Shilup, was the soul-eater, a great black being.
 If individuals allowed evil thoughts or depression to enter their minds, Impa Shilup would creep inside them and eat their souls.
 Many people of Choctaw Nation will not say his name, in fear of summoning the spirit.

-Nalusa Falaya (long black being) resembled a man, but with very small eyes and long, pointed ears.
+Nalusa Falaya (long black being) resembled a man, but its face is shriveled, its eyes are very small and has long, pointed ears.
+Its nose is quite long.
 He sometimes frightened hunters or transferred his power of doing harm.
 Some believed that Nalusa Falaya preferred to approach men by sliding on his stomach like a snake.
+It is believed that the Nalusa Falaya have many children which, when quite young, possess the peculiar power of removing their viscera at night, and in this lightened condition they become rather small, luminous bodies that may often be seen, along the borders of marshes.

 Hashok Okwa Hui'ga (Grass Water Drop) was believed to have a connection to what is termed will-o-the-wisp.
 Only its heart is visible, and that only at night.
 Hashok Okwa Hui'ga leads astray anyone who looks at it.

 It was also believed that every man had a shilombish (the outside shadow) which always followed him, and shilup (the inside shadow, or ghost) which after death goes to the land of ghosts.
 The shilombish was supposed to remain upon the earth, and wander restlessly about its former home, often moaning, to frighten its surviving friends.
 It tried to make them forsake the spot, and seek another place to live.
 It was also supposed to assume the form of a fox, or owl; and by barking like the one, and screeching like the other at night, cause great consternation, for the cry was considered ominous of bad things.
 The Choctaw could differentiate between the shilombish and the animals it imitates.
 When a fox barks, or an owl screeches, another fox or owl replies.
 But when the shilombish imitates the sound of either animal, no response is heard.
 The shadow-like beings would often stalk children of younger adult age.

 The Kashehotapolo is a creature that is neither man nor beast.
 While having the legs and hoofs of a deer, its body is that of a man.
 His head and face are small and shriveled, and it is said that a person who looks at it will be visited by evil.
 When hunters go near the swamps it inhabits, it sneaks behind them to call loudly before quickly fleeing.
 Although it does not harm man, it takes delight in their fright as it yells a sound that resembles a woman's scream.
 For that reason it was named Kashehotapolo (kasheho, "woman"; tapalo, "call").